-Line a 17 by 12-inch sheet pan with Reynolds® Parchment Paper and proceed with the shaping and panning instructions below.
+Line a 17 by 12-inch sheet pan with baking parchment and proceed with the shaping and panning instructions below.

 Loosely cover the pan with plastic wrap (or place the pan inside a food-grade plastic bag).
 Refrigerate the dough overnight (or for up to 3 days.)